Kevinemug/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is for printing the absolute path name of the current working directory
+Repository for the shell basics.